 And with AGC enabled you don’t provide a value to

-rx_hardwaregain_chan0, it will get ignored.
-The fast attack will react quicker, i.e. the gain value will change faster when the received signal changes level.
-With either mode, if there is no signal present, just noise, the AGC will max out the gain setting, which means when a signal does show up it will saturate the receiver briefly, until the AGC is able to react and ramp down the gain.
+rx_hardwaregain_chan0.
+It will get ignored because the Pluto itself adjusts the gain for the signal.
+The Pluto has two modes for AGC: fast attack and slow attack, as shown in the code snipped above.
+The difference between the two is intuitive, if you think about it.
+Fast attack mode reacts quicker to signals.
+In other words, the gain value will change faster when the received signal changes level.
+Adjusting to signal power levels can be important, especially for time-division duplex (TDD) systems that use the same frequency to transmit and receive.
+Setting the gain control to fast attack mode for this scenario limits signal attenuation.
+With either mode, if there is no signal present and only noise, the AGC will max out the gain setting; when a signal does show up it will saturate the receiver briefly, until the AGC is able to react and ramp down the gain.
 You can always check the current gain level in realtime with:

 For more details about the Pluto’s AGC, such as how to change the advanced AGC settings, refer to the “RX Gain Control” section of this page.